TYLPHE/hb-capstone/README.md

 Thinking about what to do next for today.
 MVP is complete so I'm thinking about adding extra features.

 Thoughts:
 - Tomorrow's TODO: Fix bug when searching for 1 game only
- - Dashboard - image carousel that shows some games in library.
+- Dashboard- image carousel that shows some games in library.

 ### 5/19
 I decided learn more about the back-end.
 I'm hoping to refactor my server's code for better understanding and scalability.
 I think just about all of the cohort, including me, are using the Movie Ratings app as a template to build their models and views.
 If I can understand Flask a little better, maybe I can refactor that template code into something more readable.